Captain-Wet-Beard/fortnite-electron/README.md

 ## FAQ

-### I got a "VA-API is not available!" error.
-What should I do?
-Is it a bug?
-Do I need VA-API?

-It's not a bug.
-You generally need VA-API for a smooth experience.
-If you don't notice any issues, then you can ignore this error and disable it with the `--no-vaapi-warning` flag.

-If you do however notice issues, please refer to your's distro's documentation on how to install and enable VA-API, as the package names and installation methods may vary.

-You will also need `libva-utils` installed so the program can verify you have VA-API enabled.
-It contains the `vainfo` command, which will enable the program to cgeck if you have VA-API working.
-It might be under a different name depending on your distro or merged with the base package.
-Again, please refer to your distro's documentation.

 ### Why do I keep getting logged out?

 This is an issue on Microsoft's side.
 If you click on the "Sign in" button, it will log you in again without a need to enter your credentials.